GeoscienceAustralia/dea-knowledge-hub/docs/guides/setup/AWS/data_and_metadata.rst

 and web services available.
 This page provides technical documentation for using the DEA data and services on AWS.

+.. contents:: On this page
+   :local:
+   :backlinks: none

 Data and services listing
 -------------------------